mynk-tmr/notes/Best Practices/CSE.md

 _Environment_ : collection of bindings and their values that exist at a given time.

-Code Blocks {..} : define statements to be executed together.

 _Keywords_: reserved words and cannot be used as a variable name.

 _Expression_ : A fragment of code that produces a value.